bodik/sner4/README.md

 #### 3.1.1 Agent modules

 Any module should inherit from `sner.agent.modules.Base`.
-Each module requires own target specification, consult corresponding class docstring for more information.

 Available modules:
 	* dummy